llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 categories: poetry
 ---

-Tell me if affection hides in the spare
+Tell me if our affection hides in the spare
 of middle night between lazy laundry sinked

-and dishes clanging in the dryer&#151;rakish socks,
+and dishes clanging in the dryer&#151;rakish socks
-futureless shoes recline for an early coffee pot
+futureless shoes in recline for an early coffee pot

 *I find your hair in the strangest of best places*
 Ask me where I've been when I appear lost&#151;

-Crows tap the window to trade this heartburn
+Crows tap the claggy window to trade heartburn
 heart again for coins or loose cigarettes while

 *antecessor ex machina* hold this grawlix world
-mute and declare right of first survival
+stone mute and declare right of first survival

 ~~generational curses
 another dream you never wake from&#151;